 Compass Minerals International, Inc. (CMP) Shareholder Alert: Robbins LLP Reminds Investors of Class Action Against Compass Minerals International, Inc.

-/EIN News/ -- SAN DIEGO, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Compass Minerals International, Inc. (NYSE: CMP) common stock between October 31, 2017 and November 18, 2018, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Compass Minerals International, Inc. CMP common stock between October 31, 2017 and November 18, 2018, for violations of the Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Compass Minerals.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 20, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.